luque667788/simple_pi_media_player/README.md

 # Simple Media Player

-A simple web-based media player controller for video playback.
+A simple web-based media player controller optimized for video playback on embedded devices, particularly Raspberry Pi with small displays.

 ## Features

 -   **Video Management**:
-   -   Upload video files.
+   -   Upload video files with automatic transcoding for optimization.
    -   Delete videos from the playlist and disk (only when nothing is playing).
 -   **Playback Control**:
    -   Play, pause, and stop video playback.